Robin Grammer Jr.: Healthcare

+During the 2026 legislative session, Grammer opposed a bill that would require private health insurers to provide coverage for scalp cooling for cancer patients, which he said would raise health insurance costs and that the scalp cooling method only fixes a cosmetic issue.

 Immigration

 During the 2017 legislative session, Grammer opposed a bill that would have made Maryland a sanctuary state.
 The legislature initially passed the bill in both chambers, but failed to override the governor's veto.
 In April 2017, he opposed an executive order signed by Baltimore County executive Kevin Kamenetz that formalized police policy on undocumented immigrants in Baltimore County.

 In November 2025, Grammer opposed a bill to ban 287(g) program agreements in Maryland, saying that restricting the program could put communities at risk.
+During debate on the bill during the 2026 legislative session, he unsuccessfully sought to add two amendments to the bill, including one that would require local authorities to inform U.S. Immigration and Customs Enforcement (ICE) at least 48 hours before a person detained is released.
+In February 2026, he criticized Republican members of the Baltimore County Council for voting for a bill to prohibit private detention centers from operating in the county, saying that the councilmembers had "voted with Governor Wes Moore tin continuing this open borders immigration policy".
+He also defended the proposed detention centers, saying that they would facilitate a peaceful transfer of immigrants lacking permanent legal status.

 Marijuana

 Grammer is a member of the House Cannabis Referendum and Legalization Work Group and the Marijuana Legalization Work Group.
 In 2015, he voted alongside six other Republicans for a bill that would decriminalize the possession of marijuana paraphernalia.
 During the 2020 legislative session, Grammer supported the "Connor's Courage Act", which would allow medical marijuana to be administered at schools.

 National politics

 In April 2023, following the indictment of former President Donald Trump for his alleged role in the Stormy Daniels–Donald Trump scandal, Grammer questioned whether hush money payments made to Stormy Daniels merited a criminal prosecution.
 He signed onto a letter condemning the jury's guilty verdict in the trial in May 2024, calling the ruling a "political prosecution from a kangaroo court and left-leaning prosecutor" that is turning the U.S. justice system into a "third world parody of law and order".